Own property in

 How to open a local bank account at PermataBank in Bali?

 PermataBank is the best Indonesian bank for expats.
-You can go to a PermataBank office in Bali and only need to show your passport and a copy of your KITAS or KITAP to open a bank account.
+You can go to a PermataBank office in Bali and only show your passport and a copy of your KITAS or KITAP to open a bank account.
 This process will take about three to five hours.
 Make sure to be at the office a few minutes before opening, as there will be a queue.

 Here is an overview of the PermataBank offices in the most popular places in Bali: